Couchers-org/couchers/app/web/markdown/volunteer/technical-support-analyst.md

 ### Skills & Experience

 An ideal candidate would have the following skills:
+- Extensitve experience with couch surfing, preferably on Couchers.org, CouchsurfingTM and/or BeWelcome;
 - Online customer support experience;
-- Familiarity with the Couchers.org website, help page, and forum;
+- Strong familiarity with the Couchers.org website, help page, and forum;
-- Familiarity with some kind of ticketing system (OTRS, OTOBO, or GitHub a plus);
+- Familiarity with GitHub and some kind of ticketing system (Chatwoot is a plus);
 - Ability to organize and analyze data;
-- Previous experience with a couch surfing platform;
 - Experience with software development or QA/QC is a plus;
 - Excellent communication, interpersonal and organizational skills;
 - Native (C2) fluency of English both written and spoken; additional languages a plus.

 ### Expectations/Commitment

-- 5-10 hours per week on average
+- 5 hours per week on average
 - 6 months minimum commitment
+- This is a volunteer position (unpaid).
+Couchers.org is built and run entirely by volunteers.

 ### Apply